icons8/aitools-docs/docs/Upscaler.md

 ## Actions

-When an image is uploaded to the Smart Upscaler and has finished processing, you will see several controls for each image.
+After an image has been uploaded to the Smart Upscaler and has finished processing, you will see several controls for each image.

 <p align="center">
   <img width="900" src="/public/Result1.png">